electricimp/imp-central-impt/TestingGuide.md

 The main steps you need to perform in order to write tests:

-- Define a structure of your test files and test cases.
+1. Define a structure of your test files and test cases.
 It fully depends on design of your tests and on the functionality you are testing.

   - You may combine all test cases in one test file or divide them by different test files.
   - You may combine all test files in one directory or put some or all files into subdirectories.
 A test project can include test files from the test project home and all it's subdirectories.

-- Define names of your test files.
+2. Define names of your test files.
 In general, a test file may have any name but should follow few rules:

   - A file is treated as test file for IMP agent if `agent` is present in the file name.
 Otherwise, the file is treated as test file for IMP device.
   - By default, all test cases from a test file run either on IMP device or on IMP agent.
 If your test cases are intended to run on both the IMP device and its IMP agent, there is a way to organize this which is described [here](#tests-for-bi-directional-device-agent-communication).
   - A test configuration has a pattern for location and names of the test files included into the test project.
 You specifies this pattern during [test configuration creation or updating](#test-configuration).
 You should have this in mind when naming your test files.

-- Add test cases into your test files.
+3. Add test cases into your test files.

   - Test case is a class inherited from the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
   - A test file may have several test cases.
   - There are no rules for test case naming.
-But there is a feature of the [selective test running](#selective-test-running).
+But there is a feature of the [running selective tests](#running-selective-tests).
 You may have it in mind when naming your test cases.
 Test cases may have identical names if they are in different test files.

-- Add and implement test methods (tests) in your test cases.
+4. Add and implement test methods (tests) in your test cases.

   - Every test method name should start with `test`.
 There are no other rules for test method naming.
-But there is a feature of the [selective test running](#selective-test-running).
+But there is a feature of the [running selective tests](#running-selective-tests).
 You may have it in mind when naming your test methods.
 Test methods may have identical names if they are in different test cases.
   - A test case may have several test methods (tests).
   - Additionally, any test case may have *setUp()* and *tearDown()* methods:
     - *setUp()* method may be used to perform the environment setup before execution the tests of the test case.